 The next day we hear that one family and one solo traveller are trying to charter a helicopter as the cyclone has subsided, at least for a couple of hours.
 We decide that we want to do the same, bank balances be damned.
 Unfortunately for us, these helicopters are in high demand and it’s either us or the family with young children, so naturally we can’t put ourselves forward.

 We then hear that the mainland is going to try to send the ferry.
 The window of time is very slim, so they aren’t sure how many islands they will get to before winds pick up again.
 We have to be ready.

-No boats can get close enough because the coral reef is still exposed.
-So, we have to walk.
+No boats can get close enough because the coral reef is still exposed, so, we have to walk.
 To the other side of the island.
 Caesar leads the way and we have to climb the ‘hill’ we’d been told about previously.
 Anyone who seriously thought that hill would save us is deluded.
 But, I digress.
-It was so muddy that the majority took off their shoes for the walk.
+It was so muddy that the majority take off their shoes for the walk.
 Any trainers would have been drenched and sandals were too slippery.
-So there we were, barefoot atop a bloody hill… With a load of wild pigs.
-I vividly remember thinking that one day we would laugh about this ludicrous story.
+So there I am, barefoot atop a bloody hill… With a load of wild pigs.
+I vividly recall thinking that one day we will laugh about this ludicrous story.
 I’m still not sure that day has arrived.